jonahpearl/moseq2-ephys-sync/README.md

 Notes on using the models:
 Different workflows transform their inputs in certain ways to help with downstream analysis.
 1) All workflows convert timestamps into seconds.
 This does make certain assumptions that are currently hard-coded, specifically, it is assumed that the arduino timestamps are in milliseconds; it is assumed that ephys is sampled at 30 kHz; it is assumed that AVI timestamps (`device_timestamps.npy` from CW's pyk4a script) are in microseconds; and that mkv / basler timestamps are already in seconds.
-Currently, no options exist to override these defaults, so if you need to, I'd make a new branch and edit them.
 2) The TTL workflow has the first time subtracted, such that it begins at 0.
 This allows it to play nicely with an open ephys glitch.